 The use of instructional reviews and an Instructional Coach to assist with teacher professional development plays a significant part in designing instruction to meet the needs of individual students.
 Instructional Reviews, along with administrative walk-throughs, provide leadership with the necessary data to identify areas in which additional follow-up coaching is needed.
 The leadership team (which includes coaches) meets quarterly to talk about academic trends observed during classrooms visits.
 This process provides opportunities to identify exemplary teachers for the purpose of videotaping or allowing class visits.
 Instructional coaches work side-by-side with teachers to enhance instruction.
-Coaches diligently complete the coaching cycle to provide maximum support, including the use of specific feedback instruments.
-Classroom visits and the modeling of lessons is a common practice on campus.
+Classroom visits and the modeling of lessons are practices of focus on campus.